By Laura Huskey - Staff Writer

 Students are excited at this new option for multiple reasons.

 “I won’t have to drive all the way up to school to get my transcript.
-Since I live 30 minutes away, it would be helpful,” said Gabby Dunsworth, an Education major.
+Since I live 30 minutes away, it would be helpful,” Gabby Dunsworth, an Education major, said.

 Other colleges and universities across the country are adding the option of official electronic transcripts.

-“I think it’s a more attractive option,” said Abby Petersen, a concurrent student at Rose State.
+“I think it’s a more attractive option,” Abby Petersen, a concurrent student at Rose State, said.
 “It’s easier and more efficient.
 It will be really helpful to me.
 Plus, it’ll help the environment.”

 The environmental benefits of having electronic transcripts are a leading factor in many colleges and universities making the switch.
 The financial benefits are great too.